Special Measures

 Children and young people

-It is vital that special measures are explained clearly to child witnesses and their parents/carers to ensure that they are able to express an informed view about the measures available before any application is made to the court.
+It is vital that special measures are explained clearly to child witnesses and their parents/carers to ensure that they can express an informed view about the measures available before any application is made to the court.

-For all child witnesses there is a presumption that they will give their evidence in chief by recorded interview and any further evidence by live link unless the court is satisfied that this will not improve the quality of the child's evidence.
+For all child witnesses there is a presumption that they will give their evidence in chief by recorded interview and any further evidence by live link or section 28 YJCEA unless the court is satisfied that this will not improve the quality of the child's evidence.

-Ideally, no application for special measures should be made before the child witness has attended a court visit and seen the measures in practice.
-It is not always possible to conduct such a visit in the limited time before an application has to be made.
+Ideally, an application for special measures should be made after the child witness has attended a court visit and seen the measures in practice.
+It is not always possible to conduct such a visit in the limited time before an application must be made.
 Prosecutors should, therefore, be alert to the possible need to apply to vary a measure already granted once the visit has taken place.

 NSPCC research shows that many child witnesses are afraid of being seen by the defendant over the live link.
-When seeking the witness's views on the use of special measures, prosecutors should ensure that the witness understands that the defendant will be able to see him/her on the court monitor.
-It may be that the screen in the courtroom can be partially covered to prevent the defendant from seeing the witness but this is only if the court can accommodate it (see combination of special measures section).
+When seeking the witness's views on the use of special measures, prosecutors should ensure that the witness understands that the defendant will be able to see them on the court monitor.
+It may be that the screen in the courtroom can be covered to prevent the defendant from seeing the witness.
 It is very important that the witness makes an informed choice about how to give evidence.

-The Inns of Court College of Advocacy (ICCA) "Advocacy and the Vulnerable" training, is also being delivered to all CPS Areas.
+The Inns of Court College of Advocacy (ICCA) "Advocacy and the Vulnerable" training, has been delivered to all CPS Areas and is available to prosecutors via the Central Legal Training Team.

 The Young Witness Initiative is a protocol between the police, Crown Prosecution Service (CPS) and Her Majesty's Courts and Tribunals Service (HMCTS) to fast-track cases involving a witness who is under the age of 10.
-The aim is to bring these cases to trial much more quickly in order to give the child witness the best chance of remembering the incident and to make the criminal justice process less stressful for them.
-The protocol only applies to cases charged on or after 1 April 2015 and was revised in July 2018.
+The aim is to bring these cases to trial much more quickly to give the child witness the best chance of remembering the incident and to make the criminal justice process less stressful for them.
+The protocol only applies to cases charged on or after 1 April 2015.

 Disabled People

-The CPS understands the social model of disability to mean that the prejudice, discrimination and social exclusion experienced by many disabled people is not the inevitable result of their impairments or medical conditions, but rather stems from specific barriers they experience on a daily basis.
-These barriers can be environmental (inaccessible buildings and services), attitudinal (stereotyping, prejudice and discrimination), and organisational (inflexible policies, practices and procedures).
+The CPS understands the social model of disability to mean that the prejudice, discrimination, and social exclusion experienced by many disabled people is not the inevitable result of their impairments or medical conditions, but rather stems from specific barriers they experience daily.
+These barriers can be environmental (inaccessible buildings and services), attitudinal (stereotyping, prejudice, and discrimination), and organisational (inflexible policies, practices, and procedures).

-Reporting a crime, giving a statement and being called to give evidence in court can be very daunting experiences for anyone.
+Reporting a crime, giving a statement, and being called to give evidence in court can be very daunting experiences for anyone.
 Prosecutors should recognise that disabled people can experience specific barriers in this regard.
-These can include a failure by criminal justice agencies to identify an incident as a potential disability hate crime, inaccessible courtrooms, witness waiting areas or an absence of sign language interpreters.
+These can include inaccessible courtrooms, witness waiting areas or an absence of sign language interpreters.
+While some disabilities are visible, some are hidden.
+Some witnesses may have a combination of disabilities.

 Prosecutors must avoid incorrect judgments being made about disabled people's reliability or credibility as a witness giving evidence in court.
 Such judgments may lead to an incorrect charging decision or could undermine the potential success of a prosecution.